jaco4873/cds-visual-analytics-2025/src/assignment_1/assignment_description.md

 | filename2| ---      |
 | ...      | ...      |

+### Script 2: CNN Embedding-based Search
+Your second script should do fundamentally the same thing, with the following exceptions:
+- Extract image embeddings using VGG16
+- Calculate cosine similarities to the target image
+- Return results in the same way with a CSV showing the five most similar images to the target image

 ## Objective

 This assignment is designed to test that you can:
 - Work with larger datasets of images
 - Extract structured information from image data using OpenCV
+- Use pretrained CNNs in TensorFlow to extract and compare image embeddings
 - Quantitatively compare images based on these features, performing distant viewing

 ## Notes